e271828e/Flight.jl/docs/notes/design/framework_design.md

 neither taxonomic: main-thread affinity (a launch concern) and read-modify-write widgets (§12.5).

-### 12.5 The GUI write path: port resolution, peek, active widgets
+### 12.5 The GUI write path: port resolution, peek, staging contract

 Panels remain per-component extensions in FlightCore's style — `GUI.draw!(ctx,
 ::LowPassFilter)`, discovered by walking the assembly — but widgets name **the